-Since 2006, a number of originators and servicers of residential mortgage loans have experienced serious financial difficulties and, in some cases, have gone out of business.
-These difficulties have resulted, in part, from declining markets for their mortgage loans as well as from claims for repurchases of mortgage loans previously sold under provisions that require repurchase in the event of early payment defaults or for breaches of representations and warranties regarding loan quality and characteristics.
-Many originators with large servicing portfolios have experienced rising costs of servicing as mortgage loan delinquencies have increased, without a compensating increase in servicing compensation.
-Moreover, mortgage rates have been at historical lows for several years.
-Mortgage rates have recently increased such that many Reference Obligations have interest rates below current mortgage rates.
-On December 10, 2017, the Federal Reserve increased its benchmark interest rate for the fifth time since the financial crisis.
+Since 2006, many originators and servicers of residential mortgage loans have experienced serious financial difficulties and some have gone out of business.
+These difficulties have resulted in part from declining markets for their mortgage loans as well as from claims for repurchases of mortgage loans previously sold under provisions that require repurchase in the event of early payment defaults or for breaches of representations and warranties regarding loan quality and characteristics.
+Many originators with large servicing portfolios have experienced rising costs as mortgage loan delinquencies have increased without a compensating increase in servicing compensation.
+Although mortgage rates have been at historical lows for several years, mortgage rates have recently increased such that many Reference Obligations may have interest rates below current mortgage rates.
+In March 2018, the Federal Reserve increased its benchmark interest rate for the sixth time since the financial crisis.
 Furthermore, the impact of the current U.S. Administration policies and recent legislation on the U.S. economy remains uncertain and interest rates may continue to increase over time.
-Such further increase in interest rates, as well as reduced availability of affordable mortgage products, may result in slower prepayments on, and an adverse performance of, the Reference Obligations.
+Further increases in interest rates, as well as reduced availability of affordable mortgage products, may result in slower prepayments on, and adverse performance of, the Reference Obligations.
 Such performance may differ from historical performance.
-Additionally, efforts to impose stricter mortgage qualifications for borrowers or reduce the presence of Fannie Mae or Freddie Mac could lead to fewer alternatives for borrowers.
+Additionally, efforts to impose stricter mortgage qualifications for borrowers or reduce the presence of Fannie Mae or Freddie Mac could lead to fewer financing alternatives for borrowers.

 The Consumer Financial Protection Bureau (the "CFPB") adopted rules requiring creditors to make a reasonable, good faith determination of a consumer's ability to repay any consumer credit transaction secured by a dwelling and establishes certain protection from liability under this requirement for qualified mortgages.
 These rules may result in a reduction in the availability of mortgage loans in the future that do not meet the criteria of a qualified mortgage as outlined in the final rule and may adversely affect the ability of borrowers to refinance the Reference Obligations.
-No assurances are given as to the effect of these rules on the value of your Notes
+No assurances are given as to the effect of these rules on the value of your Notes.

 These trends may reduce alternatives for borrowers seeking to refinance their mortgage loans.
-The reduced availability of refinancing options for borrowers may result in higher rates of delinquencies and other Credit Events and Modification Events on the Reference Obligations and losses realized with respect thereto.
+The reduced availability of refinancing options for borrowers may result in higher rates of delinquencies and other Credit Events and Modification Events on the Reference Obligations and corresponding principal write-downs on the Notes.